6269 on the Swansea Transfer in New Toronto. Bill Thomson

 6525 shoving out to the Food Terminal from Parkdale,

 passes Sunnyside on the service track.
 August 1966.
+Note the overhead

 The Swansea Transfer, really just a yard job, working out of Parkdale Yard, operated on the service track, at least officially, to reach industries in Mimico and New Toronto.
 All industries were considered by the freight department to be in New Toronto.
 These included many high freight rate shipments to Western Canada.
 Christie Biscuits, Campbell's Soup, Goodyear Tire, Anaconda Brass, Gilbey's Distillers, were all shippers of the lucrative and very competitive traffic.
 Two shifts worked in this area with a small 0-6-0 in steam days, then a 1000 HP ALCO diesel.